brhoades/blag/_drafts/my-first-markov-chain-bot.markdown

 </script>
 {% endraw %}

 This chain's three nodes all have edges with a probability of 1.0 and some arbitrary data "data".
 It will always be the case that the sum of each node's outward edges will be 1.0; however, on average, in a Markov chain bot there will be more than one edge.
+As there is only one edge from each node in this graph, the traversal of this graph will always be the same.

-When "data" here is swapped out for words in a couple of sentences (which I'll refer to a sources or source text) the application becomes a bit more clear:
+When "data" is swapped out for words in a couple of sentences (which I'll refer to a sources or source text) the application becomes a bit more clear:
 > A dog jumps over the log

 > The bear jumps clear of harm